liyunbao/log_analysis_openai/README.md

       - flask
       - openai

+3. Fine Tune your model
+      Follow the steps in fine_tune.py to training the GPT model with your training data

-3. Run the application:
+4. Run the application:
+      After your model is finished training, OpenAI will give you a model id.
+Use this id start.py and run

         python start.py

       Note: You may need to use `python3` instead of `python`, depending on your setup.

-4. Open this link in browser http://localhost:5000/
+5. Open this link in browser http://localhost:5000/

       Upload your log file and input the questions, and click Send button.
 Your question and the response from GPT will show up in the message form.
 ![alt text](https://github.com/liyunbao/log_analysis_openai/blob/main/static/img/tool.png)